tommy-huroai/AOSCode/CONTRIBUTING.md

-# Contributing to VS Code
+# Contributing to AOS Code

-Welcome, and thank you for your interest in contributing to VS Code!
+Welcome, and thank you for your interest in contributing to AOS Code!

 There are several ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.